hashicorp/vault/website/source/docs/configuration/storage/postgresql.html.md

 }
 ```

-The PostgresSQL storage backend does not automatically create the table.
+The PostgreSQL storage backend does not automatically create the table.
 Here is
 some sample SQL to create the schema and indexes.

 ```sql